NCGRP/MplusMPI/README.txt

             and so on, to be sampled.
         reps = number of replicate core sets to calculate for a particular core size outputfile = path to output
+-r = use rarefaction to correct for differences in sample size of accessions, applies to
+        M+ algorithm only.
 -k kernelfile = use an MSTRAT .ker file to specify mandatory members of the
         core.
 The number of mandatory accessions must therefore be less than or equal to mincoresize.
 Option only applies to -m, and cannot be used with -a.